Consequences: Part V

 ″Do we have to?
 I mean it's her house.″

-″The kitchen was bare, there was no message on your door or on the front hall table.
+″The kitchen was bare, there was no message on your bedroom door or the front hall table.
 That leaves here,″ Ann said.
 She opened the door to the apartment over the separate garage.

 Pol noticed she used no key. ″It was unlocked?″